WichardRiezebos/ant-path-matching/README.md

 ## Installation

-Install the NuGet package using the command below,
+Install the NuGet package using the command below:

 ```
 Install-Package AntPathMatching
 ```

-. . . or search for `AntPathMatching` in the NuGet index.
+...or search for "`AntPathMatching`" in the NuGet index.

 ## Getting started
 The code below is an example how to use the library.